-Pyruvate carboxylase mediates the transformation of pyruvate to oxaloacetate by adding one carbon-dioxide molecule.
-An enzyme (pyruvate carboxylase) was first discovered in the year 1960, by a scientist named Merton Utter.
+Pyruvate carboxylase mediates the transformation of pyruvate to oxaloacetate by adding one carbon dioxide molecule.
+An enzyme (pyruvate carboxylase) was first discovered in 1960 by a scientist named Merton Utter.

-Pyruvate carboxylase is a mitochondrial enzyme, which allows the pyruvate present in the cytosol to enter into the mitochondrial matrix via an association of MPC-1 and MPC-2 complexes.
+Pyruvate carboxylase is a mitochondrial enzyme that allows the pyruvate present in the cytosol to enter the mitochondrial matrix via an association of MPC-1 and MPC-2 complexes.

 Decarboxylation of oxaloacetate into Phosphoenolpyruvate